ymadoff/ryba/bootstrap/index.coffee.md

 layout: module
 ---

-# bootstrap
+# Bootstrap

 This module is provided for convenience.
-It doesnt do anything on its own but instead declare all the bootstrap modules as dependencies.
-See the documentation of each module for additionnal information.
+It doesnt do anything on its own but instead declare all the commonly required bootstrap modules as dependencies.
+See the documentation of each modules for additionnal information.

     module.exports = []